tractr/directus-sync/README.md

 The `directus-sync` command-line interface (CLI) provides a set of tools for managing and synchronizing the schema and collections within Directus across different environments.

+By leveraging Directus's REST API, it aligns closely with the native actions performed within the application, ensuring a high fidelity of operation.

+Updates are granular, focusing on differential data changes rather than blunt table overwrites, which means only the necessary changes are applied, preserving the integrity and history of your data.

+Moreover, `directus-sync` organizes backups into multiple files, significantly improving readability and making it easier to track and review changes.
+This thoughtful separation facilitates a smoother version control process, allowing for targeted updates and clearer oversight of your Directus configurations.

 # Usage

 The CLI is available using the `npx` command.